TYgen2/ReactNative-DemoApp/README.md

 # Gallery App (React Native, Firebase)
-Same app as the Flutter Demo app, but built with React Native (in progress)
+Same app as the Flutter Demo app, but built with React Native

 # ToDo list
 - [x] Login with email & password, and guest mode (anonymous)